TEvans-Developer/WebInvest.-CTF/README.md

 <b>Establishing the timeline of an attack, starting from the initial exploitation attempt, What's the complete request URI of the first SQLi attempt by the attacker?</b>

 <h4>Approach</h4>
 Understanding that a URI (Uniform Resource Identifier) is a string of characters used to identify a name or resource on the internet.
 "GET" request are a type of call that is made to servers to get information from the server.
-Taking into account of this information and some knowledge of SQL Injections that are made such as 1=1 we can utilize WireSharks filter options, Go to packet option and Packet Details section to find the time in which the threat actor made their fire SQL Injection request.
+Taking into account of this information and some knowledge of SQL Injections that are made such as <b>1=1</b> we can utilize WireSharks filter options, <b>Find Packet</b> and <b>Display Filter</b> to find the time in which the threat actor made their first SQL Injection request.

 <h3>Steps</h3>

 <b>Step 1</b>
-In the filter bar we want to input are threat actors IP address with this syntax <b>ip.addr == 111.224.250.131</b>.
+In the <b>Display Filter</b> bar we want to input our threat actors IP address with this syntax <i>ip.addr == 111.224.250.131</i>.

 <br><b>Step 2</b>
 At the top of WireShark we will see the <b>Edit</b> tab.
-After clicking this tab we will click the <b>Find Packet</b> option which will allow for another filter to appear.This <b>Find Packet</b> allows us to enter specific strings we want to find within the packets of WireShark.We will enter a common SQL Injection <b>1=1</b> in this filter.
+After clicking this tab we will click the <b>Find Packet</b> option which will allow for another filter to appear.This <b>Find Packet</b> filter allows us to enter specific strings we want to find within the packets of WireShark.
+We will enter a common SQL Injection <i>1=1</i> in this filter.

 <br><b>Step 3</b>
 After the filters are inputed we can see frame 357 is highlighted with the threat actors IP address as the source.There is also a span of information that has the <b>1=1</b> within it.